victorcrbt/react-native-template/README.md

 After including a new alias, restart the metro bundler clearing the cache by running one of the following commands:
 `yarn start --reset-cache` or `npm run start --reset-cache`.

-## TODO

-- [] Change the theme definition to match the new theme styles